top of page

 Zelda was adopted in Sept.
 2021 from a group that busses dogs from overpopulated kill shelters in Alabama up to Chicago where eager adopters await.
 She's named after fellow Alabaman and notable figure of the '20s, Zelda Fitzgerald.

-No doggy DNA tests have been run, but it has been suggested that she's a mix of terrier and basset hound.
-Zelda has been nicknamed "The Tank" and also "The Sausage Queen of Evanston"
+No doggy DNA tests have been run, but it has been suggested that she's a mix of terrier, warthog, and a bag of concrete.

 She enjoys long walks, sleeping on the back of the couch, and always places a toy in her food bowl when she's finished her meal.